-In 1997, in order to revitalize the underperforming SeaWorld San Antonio (San Antonio, TX), Busch Entertainment ordered an Inverted Coaster for the park.
-Now, attendance wise, it does not approach the larger parks in the chain, so Busch went with a slightly modified Batman: The Ride for the park.
-Great White features the same elements, but is over 100 feet shorter and is viewed as some to be more intense due to the tighter turns and more rapid fire elements.
-Interestingly, they kept the 8 car trains even if the ride is more intense.
+In 1997, to revitalize the underperforming SeaWorld San Antonio (San Antonio, TX), Busch Entertainment ordered an Inverted Coaster for the park.
+Now, attendance-wise, it does not approach the larger parks in the chain, so Busch went with a slightly modified Batman: The Ride for the park.
+Great White features the same elements, but is over 100 feet shorter and is viewed as some to be more intense due to the tighter turns and more rapid-fire elements.
+Interestingly, they kept the eight car trains even if it made the ride is more intense.

 Flex provided us with this picture of the Great White logo.